Lang-Shao/graduate_cource/Using_C++/Using_ROOT/Install_ROOT/README.md

 3. Setup environment and run ROOT

-put this the following line in ~/.bashrc as in:
+put the following line in ~/.bashrc as in:

 > alias root_init='source ~/Software/ROOT/build/bin/thisroot.sh ; root'